indeedeng/imhotep/docs/overview.md

 permalink: /docs/overview/
 ---

-To explore your Imhotep data, you can use IQL, a query language similar to SQL.
+To explore your Imhotep data, use IQL, which is a query language similar to SQL.
 You can use the IQL web client to send queries to your Imhotep cluster.
 The client is a single page interface with a query editor at the top of the page.
 Each IQL query produces a result table below the editor.

 Logging into the IQL web client: